Clyde Bellecourt, co-founder of the American Indian Movement, dies of cancer at 85

 Bellecourt was 85 and had been battling prostate cancer.

-"He was an awesome dad.
-I have a 10-year-old daughter," Wolf Bellecourt said to MPR.
-"He was really a good grandfather to her, and he'd give her the whole world if he could."

-"He loved the Native people," his wife, Peggy Bellecourt, told the Star Tribune.
-"He loved being out there, trying to help improve conditions."

 Bellecourt, who was born and grew up on the White Earth Indian Reservation, co-founded the American Indian Movement in 1968.
 It began as a local organization in Minneapolis and over decades has expanded to advocate for Native civil rights across the United States and Canada and around the world.
-AIM says that today, it represents over 375 million Indigenous people around the world.
+AIM says that today, it represents over 375 million Indigenous people worldwide.

 "At the heart, AIM is deeply rooted in spirituality, and a belief in the connectedness of all indigenous peoples," Bellecourt wrote in a letter for the organization.